jboss/jboss-parent-pom/README.md

     <parent>
       <groupId>org.jboss</groupId>
       <artifactId>jboss-parent</artifactId>
-      <version>7</version>
+      <version>10</version>
     </parent>

-Depending on the needs of your build, you can customize the plugins and other settings using properties.
+The pom includes properties which allow various build configuration to be customized.
 For example, to override the default version of the maven-compiler-plugin, just set a property.

     <properties>